-Bullying is unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
+Bullying is unwanted, aggressive behavior amongst children or young people that involves a real or perceived power imbalance.
 Not every act of irritation or teasing is bullying.
 In order to be considered bullying, the behavior is repeated, or has the potential to be repeated, over time; it must be aggressive and include actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.

-Hazing is defined as doing any act of coercing another, including the victim, to do any act of initiation into any student, or other, organization that causes or creates a substantial risk of causing mental, spiritual or physical harm to any person.
+Hazing is defined as doing any act of coercing another, including the victim, to do any act of initiation into any student or other organization that causes or creates a substantial risk of causing mental, spiritual, or physical harm to any person.
 Permission, consent, or assumption of risk by an individual subjected to hazing does not lessen the prohibition contained in this policy.
-Members of the Legacy Christian Academy community (employees, parents, students, friends of the school, etc.) shall be particularly alert to possible situations, circumstances or events that might include hazing.
-If hazing or planned hazing is discovered, involved students shall be informed by the discovering school employee of the prohibition contained in this policy and shall be required to end all hazing activities immediately.